Seeing the Invisible: The Power of Ink Heatmaps

 - Set the limit to 240%.

-3. The Solution: Don’t Recolor, Re-MAP
+3. The Solution: Re-map, Don’t Recolor

 The biggest mistake is trying to “brighten” the image to lower the ink.
 This ruins the mood of your design.

-Summary Checklist for 240% Compliance:
+Quick Checklist for 240% Compliance

-- Are rich blacks set to C60 M40 Y40 K100?
+- Are rich blacks set to C60 M40 Y40 K100 (or similar under 240%)?

 - Have you run an Output Preview check in Acrobat?